 3. Use empathetic language

-Along with increased collections, these kinds of communications can elevate operational efficiency while lowering administrative costs.
+Along with increased payments, these kinds of communications can elevate operational efficiency while lowering administrative costs.
 At the same time, they can give patients peace of mind, build trust and improve satisfaction overall.
 A considerate and consumer-centric approach to billing strengthens relationships while generating more revenue; kindness goes a long way.

 Putting it all together